St. Petersburg Pier: Pier Park

 During a final hearing on April 23, 2015, the selection committee had two meetings.
 The first involved a questions and answers for the top three teams and the second included a hearing from the public with final consideration for the top three designs.
 During the second meeting, the selection committee ranked the piers by several major criteria.
 During the late night meeting, the committee ranked "Pier Park" as their number one pick followed by the favored "Destination St. Pete Pier" ranked second and "ALMA" by Alfonso Architects ranked third.
 The St. Petersburg City Council approved of the "Pier Park" plans on May 7, 2015 in a 7 to 1 vote, and approved the contract on June 9, 2015.

-On July 9, 2015, the city council approved on a $5.2 million deal to demolish the current pier and to finalize the Pier Park.
+On July 9, 2015, the city council approved a $5.2 million deal to demolish the current pier and to finalize the Pier Park.
 The demolition of the pier began on August 18, 2015.
 On November 17, 2015, the St. Petersburg Pier structure was fully demolished.
 After the demolition of the structure, the approach of the pier was next which was estimated to be fully demolished four months after starting.
 The entire demolition was expected to be done by February 2016, however it was completed in late 2016 on the account of safety concerns from the decay of the construction materials that were reinforced over the lifetime of the pier's approach and base structure.
 A redesign on the pier was presented on March 17, 2016 with mixed reactions from officials, though it was viewed positively by the city's council.
 Due to the redesign, budget cuts were soon imposed on the Pier's concepts.

 Pier Park's groundbreaking began on June 28, 2017.
 On September 25, 2017, Pinellas County granted an expanded budget of $76 million towards the Pier's district.
 In December 2017, the pier's concrete pilings were around "three quarters of the way done" with the deck "about half done".
 In April 2018, three artists were announced to create public art for the pier's surrounding and immediate district, including Nick Ervinck, Nathan Mabry, and Xenobia Bailey.
 In August 2018, it was approved by the cities council to install a Janet Echelman sculpture in the pier's district.
 Vertical construction on the Pier's structure began in November 2018.